 - May 9, 2020

 - June 15, 2020 (just prior to the Newport to Bermuda race.
-This course date is intended only for those Newport Bermuda Race participants that due to exceptional circumstances were unable to attend one of the many courses in the previous year.
-A premium of $100 in addition to the normal fee will be charged for this course.
-The program administrator may waive the premium fee for bona fide extenuating circumstances)
+This course date is intended only for those Newport Bermuda Race participants who, due to exceptional circumstances, were unable to attend one of the many courses in the previous year.
+A premium of $100 is added for this course.
+The program administrator may waive the premium fee for bona fide extenuating circumstances

 - Online portion: The online portion of the course is quite comprehensive.
 Participants should plan on 12 to 16 hours to complete the online portion of the course.

 - Rescheduling: You may reschedule to a future CCA course for no additional charge.